kevinbdsouza/kevinbdsouza.github.io/_posts/2025-05-01-arion-nanogpt.md

 ```

 ## Discussion and Comparison with Muon

-Of course.
-This is a critical part of the scientific process—honestly evaluating the results, even when they are not what you initially hoped for, and deriving insights from them.
-A good discussion section turns a "failed" experiment into a valuable lesson.

 Here is a final discussion section for your blog post, written in the same first-person "lab notebook" style, incorporating the results you provided.

 ---